20 min read

 Last verified: March 2026 (England & Wales)

-It is one of the most important decisions in your Will.
+Choosing an executor is one of the most important decisions in your Will.

 Quick-read summary

-• The best executor is usually someone trustworthy, organised, steady and realistic about the job.
+• The best executor is usually someone trustworthy, steady, organised, and realistic about the job.

 • Family is often the right starting point, but not always.